barnadenes/Web_PA/README.md

 # About

-Quickstart repo for a Maven managed dynamic web-application using Servlets and JDBC.
+Quickstart repo for a Maven managed AJAX web-application using Servlets and JDBC.

 ## `DataSource`